Magnetic interference patterns in long disordered Josephson junctions: Decay of superconducting correlations in a long junction

-For $L_y\ll 1$ (in the units of $\xi_H$) we expand the exact solution (\ref{exact}) in powers of $L_y$ and find the wave number $k$ solving the equation for the boundary condition (\ref{bc3}) at $y=L_y/2$.
+For $L_y\ll 1$ (in the units of $\xi_H$) we expand the exact solution (\ref{exact}) in powers of $L_y$ and find the wave number $\kappa$ solving the equation for the boundary conditions at $y=L_y/2$.
 This yields the expansion

 To the lowest order in $L_y$, the solution to the Usadel equation does not depend on $y$.
-In this limit, one can simply average the $y^2$ term in the Usadel equation (\ref{lin}) and arrive at a pair-breaking term \cite{Berg,Berg2,squid,Crouzy}
+In this limit, one can simply average the $y^2$ term in the Usadel equation (\ref{lin}) and arrive at a pair-breaking term \cite{bergeret:07:08,angers:08,crouzy:05}

 with